Blegen Library Building

 Today's CCM and Classics Libraries

 The Albino Gorno Memorial (CCM) Library has seen many changes over the years since its foundation in 1949 and move to Blegen in 1983 to the third and fourth (main and S6) floors and eventually, in March of 2010, to its current location (floors 6-7) -- a new classroom, computer lab, scores room, media room, journal room, large beautiful display cases as you enter the library.
-The Reading Room and the Circulation area with its vaulted ceilings, red colored panels, chandeliers, etc., may make it the most beautiful of all UCL spaces followed closely by the libraries of Engineering, with its amazing murals, and of DAAP, with its colorful and bright and whimsical interior and more than a thousand snow globes.
+The Reading Room and the Circulation area with its vaulted ceilings, red colored panels, chandeliers, etc., may make it the most beautiful of all UCL spaces followed closely by the libraries of Engineering, with its amazing murals, and of DAAP, with its colorful and bright and whimsical interior and hundreds of snow globes.
 The audio playback system installed in the CCM library with the move to Blegen was admired and copied by music libraries all over the United States.
 Many computer workstations with music composition, ear-training, and choreography software were added in 1997, and listening stations for sound recordings, and multiple electronic keyboards.

 The John Miller Burnam Classics Library, which somewhat regrettably changed places with the CCM library in 2010 for additional book space, has seen many changes, also in the past few years -- a small seminar and study room with wall-mounted large screens, an Epigraphy and Papyrology Reading Room, the John Miller Burnam Palaeography Library (Scriptorium) area, a Rare Book and Manuscript Room with some 4,000 books transferred from ARB, a visiting scholars' alcove with designated and reserved shelving, a cubby hole for reading in the Circulation area in which both new books shelved monthly and a daily book sale are situated, books along the walls in the stacks, introduced in order to house an ever expanding print collection including new location codes, tables and chairs in the stacks, and subject signage throughout the stacks to facilitate browsing, armchairs, new chairs, and books in the Reading Room (Teubner, Budé, OCT, Loeb, Mondadori, Cambridge Commentaries), green bankers' lamps, flowers, many decorative items added throughout the library, ancient artifacts on long-term loan from the UC Art Collection, display cases for exhibitions in the Reading Room and Circulation, etc. Much effort by the library staff has been put into improving the ambiance of the Reading Room, Circulation, and Stacks areas despite its lack of vaulted ceilings, chandeliers, and colored panels.
 The probably nicest features are the huge wooden oak tables that are now more than a hundred years old and the equally huge paned windows, and the decorative pieces, including an almost two-thousand-year-old amphora, recovered from a shipwreck outside the coast of Tunisia, a more than two-thousand-year-old volute krater from southern Italy, and sculptured busts of "Homer," "Hypnos," and a Julio-Claudian unidentified young man.